postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 The following are displayed for each message:

-* If you hover over a message, a check box is displayed, select the check boxes for two messages, and the time difference between the messages will be displayed.
+* If you hover over a message, a check box is displayed.
+Select the check boxes for two messages, and the time difference between the messages will be displayed.
 Click **deselect** to remove the time display.
   [![WebSocket time difference](https://assets.postman.com/postman-docs/websocket-time-difference.gif)](https://assets.postman.com/postman-docs/websocket-time-difference.gif)
 * Click **>** to expand a message, or **v** to collapse it.
 * The time is displayed, as your local time.